 A powerful distributed denial-of-service attack hit a specific website hosted by a popular service provider – Akamai.
-The record-breaking 1.44 terabits per second and 385 million packets-per-second make the attack the most powerful DDoS attack so far.
+The record-breaking 1.44 terabits per second and 385 million packets-per-second make the attack the most powerful DDoS so far.

 A Novel Approach to DDoS Attacks

-The usage of a variety of volumetric attacks; floods of ACK, SYN, UDP, NTP, TCP reset, and SSDP packets; other attacks like CLDAP reflection, TCP anomaly, and UDP fragments, as well as multiple botnet attack tools, is a novel approach, according to Roger Barranco, vice president of global security operations for Akamai.
+The usage of a variety of volumetric attacks; floods of ACK, SYN, UDP, NTP, TCP reset, and SSDP packets; other incidents like CLDAP reflection, TCP anomaly, and UDP fragments, as well as multiple botnet attack tools, is a novel approach, according to Roger Barranco, vice president of global security operations for Akamai.

 Akamai was able to quickly find a way to succeed in dealing with the new most massive distributed denial-of-service attack.
 It took the company about ten minutes to get it under control.